17+ One Ball Projects For Quick Knit and Crochet

 Blossom Crochet Hat Pattern

-This is an advanced crochet pattern.
-It takes the idea of a messy bun hat but adds a brim to make it more sophisticated.
-Not all hats are one ball projects but many of them, like this one, are.
+This advanced crochet pattern takes the idea of a messy bun hat and adds a brim for a more sophisticated finish.
+Not every hat is a one ball project, but many (like this one) absolutely are.

-The When We Were Young crochet hat pattern is another example of a great one ball hat design.
+The When We Were Young crochet hat pattern is another great one-ball hat design.

 Bumpy Road Headband Crochet Pattern

-You don’t need anywhere near a full ball of yarn to complete this quick but adorable crochet pattern.
-Make a set so all the gals in the family can wear one too!
+You do not need anywhere near a full ball of yarn to complete this quick but adorable crochet pattern.
+Make a set so all the gals in the family can match!

 - It’s a Wrap One Ball Pattern Roundup